IAMXID/did-method-iamx/README.md

 Bound public keys can be revoked.
 Revoked public keys **MUST NOT** be reactivated, but can still possess the original `id`.

 The value of the `type` field represents the corresponding public key type.
-IAMX DID Documents support `BIP32-Ed25519`.
+IAMX DID document's support `BIP32-Ed25519`.

 The value of the `controller` field which identifies the controller of the corresponding private key **MUST** be a valid IAMX DID, implying that the public key is controlled by this IAMX DID.